jsmead39/raidsunlimited/resources/design-document.md

 * Accepts a raidId and returns a list of Feedback models for the raid.
 * If the raid ID is not found, will throw a `RaidEventNotFoundException`.

 6.14.
-User CreateProfile Retrieval
+User GetProfile Endpoint
 * Accepts `GET` requests to `/users/:userId`
 * Accepts a userId and returns the corresponding User model.
 * If the given user ID is not found, will throw a `UserProfileNotFoundException`.

 6.15.
-Get User's Raid History Endpoint
+Get Raid History Endpoint
 * Accepts `GET` requests to `/users/:userId/raids`
 * Accepts a userId and returns a list of RaidEvent models the user has signed up for.
 * If the user ID is not found, will throw a `UserProfileNotFoundException`.